smilgies/scilab/indexGIXS-3A/README-3A.md

 Happy indexing!

-In case you're interested: the example image "JC_WB_cubes_F_drying_hex_insitu_016.tif" shows a rhombohedral structure found for a superlattice formed by PbSe nanocubes.
+In case you're interested: the example image "Nanocube Superlattice.tif" shows a rhombohedral structure found for a superlattice with a (111) parallel plane, as formed by PbSe nanocubes.
 (See J.J.
 Choi et al., Nano Lett.
 12, 4791–4798 (2012). https://doi.org/10.1021/nl3026289)

 =============================================================================